Trump faces credibility test as he plays down virus threat

 He singled out MSNBC and CNN for “doing everything possible to make the Caronavirus look as bad as possible, including panicking markets, if possible,” and added that ”incompetent Do Nothing Democrat comrades are all talk, no action.
 USA in great shape.”

 The president scheduled an evening press conference to address how the administration is handling the virus threat.
+It’s only the second time in his presidency that he’s spoken from the podium in the White House briefing room, an effort to underscore to Americans that he has the situation under control and understands the gravity of the outbreak.

 In advance, Trump played down the mortality rate for a pathogen that has been confirmed to have killed 2,700 people globally.
 His top economic adviser, Larry Kudlow, echoed Trump’s outlook, saying Tuesday that the U.S. had “contained” the threat of a domestic outbreak.